fuzzylogicxx/fuzzylogic/posts/how-i-subset-web-fonts.md

 Repeat the glyphhanger subsetting and CSS updating process for any other weights (italic, semibold) or custom fonts you want to subset.

 One last handy tip: if there’s a weight for which I don’t need a fancy character set (for example the Semibold I use for headings), I might just grab default _latin_ charset `woff` and `woff2` files from the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts/source-sans-pro).
 The files tend to be small and well-optimised and this can save a little time.
-(This is only possible if the font is available from Google Fonts which is true in the case of _Source Sans Pro_.)
+(This is only possible if the font is available from Google Fonts which is true in the case of _Source Sans 3_.)